bashirsouid/strix-halo-vllm-the-rock-build/README.md

+Note: this project is not yet working.
+Do not try it at home yet.

 # Strix Halo — vLLM Mistral Small 4 + Eagle (gfx1151)

 This repo runs a **single vLLM server** on **AMD Ryzen AI Max “Strix Halo” (gfx1151)** using: